AROUND TOWN: Ragsdale to Dems: 'My door is always open'

 Without pointing fingers at any one (or three) person (or board member) or issue, Ragsdale said politics had no place in the operation of a school district or education of children, prompting applause from the crowd.

-Ragsdale got even closer to the topic later, saying there was “a lot of noise, a lot of distraction going on right now, but we’ll get through that.”
+Ragsdale got even closer to the Cognia review topic later, saying there was “a lot of noise, a lot of distraction going on right now, but we’ll get through that.”

 “We’re not a nationally renowned district for no reason,” he said.